jainharsh644/FraudDetectionAgenticAI/README.md

 ## 🚀 Future Enhancements

+- ➕ Will run this on larger, real-world datasets and iteratively improve each step of the system.
 - ➕ Replace the RandomForest with gradient boosting models like **XGBoost** or **LightGBM** to capture more complex fraud patterns.
 - ➕ Use a vector store to let your agents retrieve historical fraud examples, creating even more sophisticated rule sets.